uviclibraries/rdm-and-reproducibility/index.md

 ---
 <img src="images/idea.png" style="float:right;width:320px;height:320px;">

-# Research Data Management (RDM) for Reproducible Research
+# RDM for Reproducible Research

 - Pre-workshop activities: 15 min
 - Workshop Videos : 32 min

 ## Why is Reproducibility Important?

 Reproducible research establishes the validity of scholarly output and contributes to reasearcher credibility and reliability.
-Research data management is foundational to establishing reproducibility, as RDM principles are at the centre of ensuring research is reproducible.
+Research data management (RDM) is foundational to establishing reproducibility, as RDM principles are at the centre of ensuring research is reproducible.

-By engaging with research data management practices, you will:
+By engaging with research data management practices, you will improve reproducubility and:
 - Stay organized throughout your research project
 - Improve the quality of your research while guarding against misconduct and data falsification
 - Enable the preservation and reuse of your data